 Respect the general contractor-subcontractor hierarchy

 As a subcontractor, you’re typically expected to function as an extension of the general subcontractor.
-That means you should almost never go above them to raise concerns with the client.
+That means you should rarely go above them to raise concerns with the client.
 This would constitute jumping the chain of command, which is typically a big no-no in construction.

 Carefully track your financials